ameerhakme/amazon-bedrock-studio-demo/README.md

-# Athena Query API
+# Athena Query API for GenAI with Amazon Bedrock Studio

 This project sets up an AWS API Gateway with a Lambda function that allows you to execute SQL queries on Amazon Athena and retrieve the results.
-You can use the API Gateway to interact from Amazon Bedrock Studio and build your text-to-SQL agent.
+You can use the API Gateway to interact with Amazon Bedrock Studio and build your text-to-SQL agent using generative AI capabilities.

 ## Description